richardatval/www.greatproject.org.uk/_posts/2018-04-25-donate-your-spare-smart-clothes-for-great.md

 - Smart jackets
 - Shirts and blouses

+Any donated clothes which aren't used by the GREAT participants will be passed on to local charities.

 If you'd like to donate something, please contact Suzi Hailes, GREAT Employment Support Officer:

 suzi.h@greatproject.org.uk